Local algorithms for the maximum flow and minimum cut in bounded-degree networks: Proofs

 \end{proof}

+The next lemma is well-known.
+It is crucial to us as this lemma guarantees that the local flow algorithm constructed in the proof of Theorem~\ref{localg} halts.

-\begin{Lemma} If for a flow $f$, there is no augmenting path shorter than $k$, then augmenting on a path with length $k$ does not create a new augmenting path with length at most $k$. \end{Lemma}
+\begin{Lemma} If a flow $f$ has no augmenting path $u$ with $\len(u)<\ell$, then augmenting on a path of length $\ell$ does not create a new augmenting path of length at most $\ell$. \end{Lemma}

-\begin{proof} Let the residual graph mean the graph without edge capacities $G_f = (S(G), R(G), T(G),$ $\{e \in \EG| f(e) < c(e)\})$.
+\begin{proof} Let the residual graph of a network $N = (G, c)$ with respect to a flow $f$ be the graph $G_f = \Big(S(G), R(G), T(G), \big\{e \in \EG \big| f(e) < c(e) \big\}\Big)$.
 Then the augmenting paths of $G$ can be identified with the paths in $G_f$ from $S$ to $T$.
-So if the length of the shortest augmenting path of a flow is $k$ then it means that the length of the shortest path in $G_f$ from $S$ to $T$ is $k$.
-Let the movement of an edge in $G$ mean the difference of the distances of its endpoint and starting point from $S$ in $G_f$.
+Therefore, the length of the shortest path in $G_f$ from $S$ to $T$ is $k$.
+Let the forwardness of an edge of $N$ be defined as the difference of the distances of its endpoint and starting point from $S$ in $G_f$.
 Augmenting on a shortest path adds only such edges to the residual graph on which $f$ decreases, which are the reverse edges of the path.
-All these edges have movement $-1$ (calculated before augmenting).
-So if a path becomes an augmenting path at this augmenting step then all its edges have movements at most 1 and contain an edge with movement $-1$, so its length is at least $k + 2$. \end{proof}
+All these edges have forwardness $-1$ (calculated before augmenting).
+So if a path becomes an augmenting path at this augmenting step, then all its edges have forwardnesses at most 1 and contain an edge with forwardness $-1$.
+As the total forwardness is $k$, the length of the path is at least $k + 2$. \end{proof}

+Let us fix a length $\ell$, and let us call the paths of length at most $\ell$ \textbf{short paths}.
+Let us choose a uniform random seed $x(u)\in [0,1]$ independently for every short path $u$.
+We may assume that these seeds are all different, as it is an almost sure event.
+The label of $u$ is $\len(u)+x(u)$.
+Hence, if we order the short paths by label, then shorter ones always precede longer paths.
+In other words, we first partially ordered the short paths by length, and then extended the partial order to a total order by randomly sorting paths of the same length.